TD Bank Ballpark: Ballpark features

 TD Bank Ballpark was designed by architectural firms Clarke Caton Hintz and SSP Architectural Group.
-The ballpark's wine-colored brick and green exposed steel facade and metal roof is designed to evoke the historic character and elements reminiscent of some of the country's older stadiums.
+It is designed and maintained to meet or exceed Triple-A standards per the Atlantic League's facility requirements.
+The ballpark's wine-colored brick and green exposed steel façade and gabled metal roof is designed to evoke the historic character and elements reminiscent of some of the country's older stadiums.
+The press box on the concourse level is intentionally located at a slightly lower height and down the first base line so fans have an unobstructed view of the field as they enter the ballpark.
+The wide concourse runs from foul pole to foul pole.
 The ballpark was honored for its outstanding design with a New Jersey Golden Trowel Grand Design Award.

 TD Bank Ballpark includes 6,100 fixed seats and additional lawn seating, by the Patriots' bullpen.
-Additional options include a series of hospitality suites, the Diamond Club, for company meetings and special catering services, the Party Deck for company outings or other special occasions, and the Ballpark BBQ picnic area that can accommodate a group of 30 to 350 fans.
+Additional options include a series of hospitality suites, the Diamond Club, for company meetings and special catering services, the SK Club (formerly the Party Deck) for company outings or other special occasions, and the Ballpark BBQ picnic area that can accommodate a group of 30 to 350 fans.
 There is also a children's Fun Zone near the lawn seating.
-Parking is $5.

 Concessions at TD Bank Ballpark include traditional ballpark fare, health food and gluten-free options.
 The official hospitality provider is HomePlate Catering & Hospitality.
 The Patriots Team Store, located at the main gate, is the Somerset Patriots' official merchandise and souvenir store.

 TD Bank Ballpark features 3,465 solar panels.
 The solar panels are expected to produce 1,140,000 kWh annually and supplement 88% of the consumption used at the ballpark.
 They are located in the ballpark's Red and White parking lots.

 Robert Wood Johnson University Hospital has a 10,000 sqft physical therapy and sports medicine center at TD Bank Ballpark that also serves as the official health care provider of the Somerset Patriots.